Pierre-vh/Fox/README.md

-# Moonshot
+# Moonshot - The Fox Programming Language
-Moonshot is a project that aims to create an interpreter for a language called Fox.
+Moonshot is the implementation of the Fox programming language.

-Fox is a statically typed scripting language that tries to be easily embeddable and easy to learn.
+Fox is a language that aims to be easily embeddable in other projects and easy to dive into.
+In Fox, you won't see any complicated or confusing semantics.
+Everything should be clear at a glance!

-This is currently a work in progress, only a fraction of the project is completed.
+Note: This is currently a work in progress, only a fraction of the project is completed.

 ## Building the project
 Required:
  * CMake
  * Git